hannutat/personsdb/readme.txt

-Practise work / hobby project
+Practice work / hobby project

 PersonsDB is a simple example of a program containing information about people.
 It connects to a database where the information is contained.
 It can use both internal SQLite or a MariaDB database running on localhost.
 The application has a text-based user interface as well as a graphical user interface.
 It is made with Java 11 and the graphical UI is using the JavaFX library.